Kindle Create helps you format your Kindle ebook quickly and easily.

 Important points to consider

 The program is not a word processor, but you can certainly make small changes to your text in different types of books.

 So make sure that your manuscript Word file is perfect before you start formatting.

-As far as preparing your print on demand books, there are some issues that you should be aware of before you rush into publishing using this program.
+If you’re preparing print-on-demand books, there are some issues you should be aware of before you rush into publishing using this program.

 Customization of margins, headers, page numbers, and font.

 You will not be able to customize the margins, headers, page numbers, and font.

 Margins will be automatically calculated to meet KDP’s specifications.